btarg/requiem-vault/GM/First Session/Club/Celebration.md

 >[!failure]- With the two bouncers blocking your path, you will be unable to enter without relinquishing your weapons.

-### Entering the club
+### Entering the club...

-Neon lights pulse in time with live music, casting the room in shifting hues of red, blue, and green.
-You are greeted by your comrades from the Military Academy, who cheer and raise their glasses in your honour as they see you walk in.
+...you are greeted by your comrades from the Military Academy, who cheer and raise their glasses in your honour as they see you walk in.

 However, not even ten minutes into your night of celebration, something begins to unnerve you.
 The professor was supposed to meet you here, yet she is nowhere to be found, and attempts to contact her go unanswered.
 Your mission is far from over, and you have plenty to discuss.
 It's also extremely uncharacteristic of her to be late.